White-faced whistling duck: Description

-The white-faced whistling duck a long grey bill, a long head, and longish legs.
-It has a black neck and head, and distinctive white face that gives them their name, though the amount of white color visible has regional variations among the species.
+The white-faced whistling duck has a long grey bill, a long head, and longish legs.
+It has a black neck and head, and a distinctive white face that gives it its name, though the amount of white color visible has regional variations among the species.
 For example, the white-faced whistling ducks with more black coloration are commonly found in western Africa where rainfall supersedes the dry season.
 The back and wings are dark brown to black, and the underparts are black with a fine white barring on the flanks.
 The neck is chestnut.
 Males and females have similar plumage.
-Juveniles are similar in color to adults, but have a much less contrasted head pattern.
+Juveniles are similar in color to adults but have a much less contrasted head pattern.

-Range and habitat
+Distribution and habitat

 The white-faced whistling duck has a peculiar disjunctive distribution, occurring in Africa and South America.
 It has been suggested that they may have been transported to new locations worldwide by humans.
 The habitat is still freshwater lakes or reservoirs, with plentiful vegetation, where this duck feeds on seeds and other plant food.

-The white-faced whistling duck has escaped or been deliberately released in to Florida, USA, but there is no evidence that the population is breeding and may only persist due to continuing releases or escapes.
+Because of its large range, there are many common names for the white-faced whistling duck, including "irere" and "guiriri".

-Ecology
+Behaviour and ecology

 This is an abundant species.
 It is largely resident, apart from local movements which can be 100 km or more.

 Breeding

-It nests on a stick platform near the ground, and lays 8-12 eggs.
-Trees are occasionally used for nesting.
+The nest site is a depression in the ground or in reed beds.
+The clutch is 6 to 12 eggs which are incubated by both sexes.
+The eggs hatch after 26 to 28 days.
+Both sexes attend the ducklings and usually keep them hidden in reeds.
+The chicks have dark down above and yellow down below.
+They fledge after two months.